 12. Add group members.

-Account admins can add anyone as a member.
+Account administrators can add anyone as a member.
 Reviewers can add anyone they have the ability to manage as a member.
 Check the 'Manage people' page to see who can be included in your group.

 13. Choose the settings for your group.
 The below screenshot shows the default settings when creating a group.